rule

 Text 11 - 13

-Within himself then S'iva arrived with blonde locks like lightening, having three eyes and ten arms, rising as tall as the sun.
-Together with a tigerskin for his garment, he exhibited his bow and trident, arrows and sword, shield, prayer beads, damaru (a small drum), ax and skull.
-Seeing him manifesting suddenly in his heart the sage thereupon desisted from his trance and wondered in surprise: 'Who is this and from where did he come?'
+S'iva appeared inside of him with hair locks blond like lightening, having three eyes and ten arms, and rising as high as the sun.
+Together with a tiger skin he used for his garment, he exhibited his bow and trident, arrows and sword, shield, prayer beads, damaru (a small drum), ax and skull.
+When he saw him in his heart manifesting suddenly, the sage desisted from his trance and wondered in surprise: 'Who is this and where did he come from?'

 Text 14